-26. Mr Speaker, following a request from the EAC Secretariat, the Executive Board of the African Capacity Building Foundation (ACBF) approved a grant of US \$1 million to the EAC to contribute towards the financing of the capacity building project to enhance research function at the EAC Secretariat.
-An initial team of well trained staff have been recruited to run the unit, which is expected to coordinate the research efforts at the EAC Secretariat and mainly focus mainly on core economic research needs related to trade, common market and monetary union.
+26.Mr.
+Speaker, following a request from the EAC Secretariat, the Executive Board of the African Capacity Building Foundation (ACBF) approved a grant of US\$ 1million to the EAC to contribute towards the financing of the Capacity Building Project to enhance Research Function at the EAC Secretariat.
+An initial team of well trained staff have been recruited to run the Unit which is expected to coordinate the research efforts at the EAC Secretariat and mainly focus mainly on core economic research needs related to trade, common market and monetary union.

-(c) Establishment of Institutions to support the East African Monetary Union (EAMU)
+(c) Establishment of Institutions to support the East African Monetary Union

-- 27. Mr Speaker, the establishment of a strong Monetary Union will require a robust institutional framework to ensure compliance and safeguard the convergence process.
-For this purpose, the EAMU Protocol provides for the establishment of four support institutions including: - (i) The East African Monetary Institute to be set up as a precursor to the East African Central Bank; - (ii) The East African Statistics Bureau; - (iii) The East African Surveillance, Compliance and Enforcement Commission and - (iv) The East African Financial Services Commission. - 28.
-Mr Speaker, the establishment of each of these four institutions will, among others, require legal instruments in the form of a Bill.
+27.Mr.
+Speaker, the establishment of a strong Monetary Union will require a robust institutional framework to ensure compliance and safeguard the convergence process.
+For this purpose, the EAMU Protocol provides for the establishment of four support institutions including:

+(i) the East African Monetary Institute-to be set up as a precursor to the East African Central Bank; (ii) the East African Statistics Bureau; (iii) the East African Surveillance, Compliance and Enforcement Commission, and; (iv) the East African Financial Services Commission

+28. Mr. Speaker, the establishment of each of these four institutions will, among others, require legal instruments in the form of a Bill.
 To this effect, the EAC Secretariat is currently working with Partner States to develop legal instruments for the establishment of these institutions.
 Bills for the establishment of the EAC Monetary Institute and the EAC Bureau of Statistics have so far been developed and cleared by the Council of Ministers and forwarded to EALA for consideration.
 The Bill for the establishment of EAC Surveillance, Compliance and Enforcement Commission has been negotiated by the EAMU Task Force and cleared by the Sectoral Council on Finance and Economic Affairs and has been forwarded to the Sectoral Council on Legal and Judicial Affairs for legal input.
-Meanwhile, a study on financial sector regulatory and supervisory architecture was undertaken to inform the drafting of the Bill for the establishment of the EAC Financial Services Commission.
+Meanwhile a study on "Financial Sector Regulatory and Supervisory Architecture" was undertaken to inform the drafting of the Bill for the establishment of the EAC Financial Services Commission.

-(d) Medium-Term Convergence Programmes (MTCPs)
+(d)Medium Term Convergence Programmes (MTCPs)

-29. Mr Speaker, during the Financial Year 2016/2017, Medium Term Convergence Programmes (MTCPs) were developed as part of the fiscal policy surveillance to guide the EAC Macroeconomic Convergence Criteria in the run-up to the Monetary Union.
+29. Mr. Speaker, during the financial year 2016/17, Medium Term Convergence Programmes (MTCPs) were developed as part of the fiscal policy surveillance to guide the EAC Macroeconomic Convergence Criteria in the run-up to the Monetary Union.
 The programmes put forward a mechanism for achieving the macroeconomic convergence target by 2021, which is a prerequisite for the establishment of the EAC Monetary Union.

-(e)Coordination and Harmonisation of Fiscal Policy
+(e)Coordination and Harmonization of Fiscal Policy

-- 31. Mr Speaker, regarding the harmonisation of fiscal policies, some marked achievements were made during the period under review.
-Two policy documents were developed to guide the process of tax harmonisation: - (i) The EAC Tax Treaty Policy, which was developed to provide a policy framework for the EAC Model Tax Treaty to guide future treaty negotiations by the EAC Partner States. - (ii) The EAC Model Tax Treaty, which is expected to further develop Partner States' economic relationship and enhance cooperation in tax matters in order to eliminate double taxation without creating opportunities for tax evasion or avoidance.
+31. Mr. Speaker, regarding the harmonization of fiscal policies, some marked achievements were made during the period under review.
+Two policy documents were developed to guide the process of tax harmonization: First is the EAC Tax Treaty Policy, which was developed to provide a policy framework for the EAC Model Tax Treaty to guide future treaty negotiations by the EAC Partner States.
+Second is the EAC Model Tax treaty which is expected to further develop Partner States' economic relationship and to enhance cooperation in tax matters in order to eliminate double taxation without creating opportunities for tax evasion or avoidance.